 4. The Data Behind the Impact of Mentorship on Growth

-• Mentored startups are 3 times more likely to secure funding compared to non-mentored startups.
+- Mentored startups are 3 times more likely to be funded than non-mentored startups.

-5. How Evolve Venture Capital Supports Startup Mentorship
+5. How Evolve Venture Capital Supports Startup Mentorship.